Augmented reality vs. virtual reality vs. mixed reality

-Augmented reality isn't just limited to the Avengers, though.
-Manufacturers are using AR to train workers and perform maintenance.
+However, augmented reality has also crossed over to the business world.
+Some manufacturers are using AR to train workers and perform maintenance.

-In the manufacturing setting, an augmented reality headset displays useful information, such as a machine's model and serial number, and its instruction manual and repair procedures.
-The AR headset can synchronize with a tablet or computer, enabling a supervisor to see what the worker sees and offer guided verbal instructions on how to use or repair a piece of equipment.
-The AR headset can even display animated instructions for performing a certain task or repairing a piece of machinery.
+- An augmented reality headset can display useful information in the manufacturing setting, such as a machine's model and serial number and its instruction manual and repair procedures.
+The AR headset can synchronize with a tablet or computer so a supervisor can see what the worker is seeing and offer verbal instructions on how to use or repair a piece of equipment if needed.
+The AR headset can also display animated instructions for how to perform a certain task or repair a piece of machinery.

 What is virtual reality?